 “We all have a responsibility to encourage change and to end the vicious circle of violence, once and for all,” says Ms Medson.
 “As Ms Hughes said, it’s not something that can be achieved overnight, but we need to start somewhere, and this is why the Walk to Change the Story was created.”

-Walk to Change the Story is led by Gippsland Lakes Community Health (GLCH) and is supported by Uniting, Gippsland Centre Against Sexual Assault, Gippsland & East Gippsland Aboriginal Co-Operative Ltd (GEGAC), Save the Children, Respectful Relationships, Yoowinna Wurnalung Healing Service (YWHS), Bairnsdale Regional Health Services, East Gippsland Shire Council, and Victoria Police.
+Walk to Change the Story is led by Gippsland Lakes Complete Health (GLCH) and is supported by Uniting, Gippsland Centre Against Sexual Assault, Gippsland & East Gippsland Aboriginal Co-Operative Ltd (GEGAC), Save the Children, Respectful Relationships, Yoowinna Wurnalung Healing Service (YWHS), Bairnsdale Regional Health Services, East Gippsland Shire Council, and Victoria Police.

 More details, including updates, can be found on the “Walk to Change the Story” page on Facebook.